rwilcox/my-learnings-docs/learning_kotlin.md

 Q: What about specifing the return type (ie the type inferience has fubar-ed up...)?
 A: [No, you can not](https://kotlinlang.org/docs/lambdas.html#anonymous-functions).
 Kotlin suggests writing an anonymous function and passing it, instead of inlining / using lambda literals.

+### and Java interop

+Kotlin supports Learning_Java_Lambdas_Single_Abstract_Interface and it Just Works like it does it Plain Ol' Java.

 ## Result / Optional types